AnshulJ999/SyncLyrics/README.md

 More are being worked on slowly.

 For more information check the SyncLyrics' [website](https://konstantinospetrakis.github.io/SyncLyrics/)!
+(Konstantinos' original project)

 **For linux playerctl is required**